GepocUS/Spcies/README.md

 ## Installation

 Clone or download the repository into a directory $SPCIES$.
+Then move Matlab's current folder to $SPCIES$ and execute `spcies('install')` in the command window.

-Then, add the following folders to the Matlab path:
+Alternatively, you can manually add the following folders to Malab's path.

 > * $SPCIES$
 > * $SPCIES$/types
 > * $SPCIES$/platforms
 > * $SPCIES$/platforms/Matlab
 > * $SPCIES$/generated_solvers

+To uninstall simply execute `spcies('uninstall')` in the command window.
+You can also manually remove the above folders from Matlab's path.

 ## Basic usage